 games trainer Mikkel Becker recommends to help keep your dog young and active.

-For aging dogs, it may be beneficial to train them to do things that might keep them safer or
+dogs, it may be beneficial to train them to do things that might keep them safer or

 make life easier for them, like wearing nonslip booties around the house or learning to